Beyond Fixed Horizons: A Theoretical Framework for Adaptive Denoising Diffusions: Doob's -transform and time-inversion from random times

 where $\sigma_R$ denotes the surface measure on the sphere with radius $R$.
 We obtain that (except for scaling)

 $I_{\nu}$ is a modified Bessel function of the first kind, and this results in the forward process $Z^h$ with drift

-killed when exiting $B_R$.
-For large dimensions $d$ and moderate values of\ $|x|$, it holds that $b^h(x)\approx\frac{2r}{d}x$ (see 10.41 in \cite{NIST:DLMF}), so that the forward process $Z^h$ can be approximated using the (non-stationary) Ornstein--Uhlenbeck process dynamics
+killed when exiting $B_R$ (in the sense of a last exit).
+For large dimensions $d$ and moderate values of\ $\lVert x \rVert$, it holds that $b^h(x)\approx\frac{2r}{d}x$ (see 10.41 in \cite{NIST:DLMF}), so that the forward process $Z^h$ can be approximated using the (non-stationary) Ornstein--Uhlenbeck process dynamics

 \end{enumerate}